2i2c-org/infrastructure/docs/tutorials/setup.md

 ### Cloud provider tools

 We primarily interact with Google Cloud, Amazon Web Services (AWS) and Azure.
-All these providers provide decent commandline tools that we need to have locally installed.
+All these providers provide decent command line tools that we need to have locally installed.

 1. [gcloud](https://cloud.google.com/sdk)